-A guide to fieldwork in firms
+A guide to fieldwork in universities

-RESEARCH INSTRUMENT 5: This research guide provides instruments for gathering information on the partnerships and capabilities of firms to form effective partnerships and learn through interaction - i.e. interactive capabilities.
-Understanding partnerships and interactive capabilities in the formal private sector can yield evidence that complements and adds to the quantitative data traditionally used for skills planning.
-The guide should be read in conjunction with a set of related research guides: 1) a guide to understanding the research framework, design and methodology, 2) a set of fieldwork templates for gathering similar information on other key actors in skills development networks, including universities, TVET colleges, and intermediaries such as the Sector Education and Training Authorities (SETAs); and 3) a guide to analysing the information gathered.
+RESEARCH INSTRUMENT 3: This research guide provides instruments for gathering information on the partnerships and capabilities of universities to form effective partnerships and learn through interaction - i.e. interactive capabilities.
+Understanding partnerships and interactive capabilities in the higher education sector can yield evidence that complements and adds to the quantitative data traditionally used for skills planning.
+The guide should be read in conjunction with a set of related research guides: 1) a guide to understanding the research framework, design and methodology, 2) a set of fieldwork templates for gathering similar information on other key actors in skills development networks, including TVET colleges, firms and intermediaries such as the Sector Education and Training Authorities (SETAs); and 3) a guide to analysing the information gathered.